- This event has passed.

 We hope you are able to join us for the BSA Group’s annual safeguarding conference, focusing on the latest trends and headlines in safeguarding and child protection.

-Running for the third consecutive year, this conference highlights the importance and increasing relevance of safeguarding and child protection in the delivery of care and support of young people.
+Running for the fourth consecutive year, this conference highlights the importance and increasing relevance of safeguarding and child protection in the delivery of care and support of young people.

 - Diversity and inclusion: a safeguarding perspective

 Popular safeguarding consultant Ann Marie Christian challenges us to see the safeguarding world from the perspective of a more diverse range of backgrounds and encourages delegates out of their traditional mindset.

 - Member rate: £175

 *If you would like to become a member and access discounted rates for Sacpa CPD and events, please click here.